TurboVega/mcorp128/README.md

 # mcorp128
 My Custom Overlayed-Register Processor

+A CPU with 128 bytes of internal registers that are overlayed for access as 8, 16, 32, 64, and 128 bit values.

 This repo holds documents that I wrote years ago when toying with the long-time idea of designing my own CPU.
 I am not an electrical engineer or computer engineer, but I have a long history of programming various CPUs, especially 8, 16, and 32 bit ones.